Post-Traumatic Stress Disorder (PTSD) Treatment In Ohio

 Diagnosis

-To receive a PTSD diagnosis from a mental health professional, you may need:
+To receive a PTSD diagnosis from a mental health professional, you must be experiencing symptoms that interfere with your daily life.

-- a re-experiencing symptom (flashbacks or dreams related to the traumatic event)
+- re-experiencing symptoms (flashbacks or dreams related to the traumatic event)

-- an avoidance symptom (refusing to engage with situations or people that can cause triggers)
+- avoidance symptoms (refusing to engage with situations or people that can cause triggers)

 - arousal and reactivity symptoms (sleep problems, trouble concentrating)